 cyclades-greece

-In 2021 we conducted in collaboration with the Hellenic Centre for Marine Research (HCMR) a very first survey along the Cyclades, an island group in the Aegean Sea.
-The Aegean Sea is one of the most polluted areas within the Mediterranean Sea but more knowledge on microplastic pollution is needed to make local authorities aware of the problem.
+In 2021, we conducted, in collaboration with the Hellenic Centre for Marine Research (HCMR), a very first survey along the Cyclades, an island group in the Aegean Sea.
+The Aegean Sea is one of the most polluted areas within the Mediterranean Sea, but more knowledge on microplastic pollution is needed to make local authorities aware of the problem.

 partner